by Scott Allen | Mar 15, 2023 | Divorce, Family Law, Family Law Library

 by Scott Allen | Feb 23, 2023 | Family Law

-If you are under an order to pay alimony and you belive you ex is living with someone, what can you do?
+If you are under an order to pay alimony and you belive you ex is living with o one, what can you do?
 You may have to file a motion to modify or terminate your alimony.
-North Carolina Law provides in NCGS § 50-16.9: … (b) If a dependent spouse who...
+North Carolina Law provides in NCGS § 50-16.9: … (b) If a dependent spouse who is...

 by Scott Allen | Feb 23, 2023 | Divorce, Family Law